 This framework provides you with the opportunity to investigate the perspective of landscape as a physical, economic and cultural construct.
-Lectures, seminars and visits extend knowledge and skills, whilst the design studio acts as a medium to develop and test ideas as part of the resolution of synergies of process and outcome in space and time.
-A dissertation forms the conclusion to this process and places your own personal practice within the subject paradigm.
+Lectures, seminars and visits extend knowledge and skills, whilst the design studio acts as a medium to develop and test your ideas.
+The dissertation forms the conclusion to this process and places your own personal practice within the subject paradigm.

 - A placement in a professional practice of three days per week in term one on the accredited route.

 - You are encouraged to set your own design agendas to discover unique synergies of process and imagination within the framework of anthropocentric/ biocentric systems.

 - A rigorous intellectual and creative approach to problem solving, within a mature staff/student relationship.